Get

 Bubble bath a small gray stray cat

 Oh, the dreaded cat bath time.
 Thankfully, this process will only be necessary on exceptionally rare occasions, perhaps even never throughout your cat’s life.
-We can admit that we’re grateful for their stellar self-grooming abilities, but your cat may need a bath if they become especially dirty with urine, feces, or vomit at some point or if your veterinarian recommends a medicated shampoo to treat a skin problem.
+We can admit that we’re grateful for their stellar self-grooming abilities, but your cat may need a bath if they become especially dirty with urine, feces, or vomit at some point or if a veterinarian recommends a medicated shampoo to treat a skin problem.
 If you’re one of the lucky ones, you will have a relaxed cat who takes a bath like a champ.
 If you’re like most of us, you have a challenge ahead of you.

 Keeping your cat as calm as possible is critical to the development of a good bathing experience.
 In this list, we have included some tips on how to keep your cat calm before bath time.
 It is important to remember that with pet-friendly wipes or a good brushing, it is possible to clean your cat if they soil themselves on most occasions.
 On the other hand, if your cat has only gotten a part of their body dirty, do not bathe them completely but only the affected area.
-Finally, if your cat has a skin condition and needs a medicated shampoo but you don’t have assistance washing your cat or you know your cat won’t tolerate bathing, don’t hesitate to talk to your veterinarian about alternatives with topical products that don’t need rinsing.
+Finally, if your cat has a skin condition and needs a medicated shampoo but you don’t have assistance washing your cat or you know your cat won’t tolerate bathing, don’t hesitate to talk to a veterinarian about alternatives with topical products that don’t need rinsing.
 Now, let’s take a look at six ways to make bath time easier:

 Please note: You should not bathe your cat unless it’s really necessary.
 Unless your cat is used to it from a young age, bathing your cat can be a very stressful situation and can even affect your bond.
-We recommend you contact your veterinarian first if you’re planning to bathe your cat.
+We recommend you contact a veterinarian first if you’re planning to bathe your cat.

 The 6 Ways to Calm a Cat Before a Bath